codewithdev/Code-Snippets/README.md

 # Code-Snippets
-A Repo that contains some useful Code-Snippets for various applications
+A Repo that contains Code-Snippets useful for various applications